Mu Sigma Rho: Activities

 Mu Sigma Rho provides outreach and professional service.
 Some chapters host speakers and provide tutoring services to other students.
 The society publishes an occasional newsletter, The Mu Sigma Rhover.

 Mu Sigma Rho presents annual awards, including the William D. Warde Statistics Education Award and the Mu Sigma Rho Early Career Undergraduate Impact Award.
 The Early Career Undergraduate Impact Award is presented to a statistics faculty member for contributions to the success of undergraduate students.
 The Warde Statistics Education Award known as the Statistics Education Award before 2000, is presented to a statistics instructor for excellence in the classroom and a lifetime of commitment to statistics education.
 Faculty at any academic institution in the United States are eligible; recipients do not have to work for Mu Sigma Rho member institutions.
+The names and photos of the winners are on the Mu Sigma Rho website.

 Membership

 Mu Sigma Rho's membership consists of undergraduate students, graduate students, faculty, and honorary members.

 To be eligible for membership, undergraduates must have completed two years of college and eight semester hours of statistics courses, including five hours at a junior level, with a 3.40 GPA in those courses and a 3.20 GPA overall.
 Graduate students seeking membership must have completed twelve semester hours with a 3.50 GPA.